Should you buy wine in the sales?

 2. Is it too old a vintage?

 A slightly trickier one which depends on the price and style of the wine, how good the vintage was, and the size of the bottle (half bottles age more quickly than standard bottles or magnums.)
-A 2012 vintage of an inexpensive Australian chardonnay for example would taste a bit tired whereas a Chablis of that vintage might still taste quite fresh.
-Remember southern hemisphere vintages are six months ahead of northern hemisphere ones so a 2013 wine is already almost 5 years old.
+A 2016 vintage of an inexpensive Australian chardonnay for example would taste a bit tired whereas a Chablis of that vintage should still taste quite fresh.
+Remember southern hemisphere vintages are six months ahead of northern hemisphere ones so a 2018 wine is already almost five years old.

 3. Will I like it?